stitchdata/docs/_developer-files/connect/api/objects/import-api-access-tokens/generate-import-api-access-token.md

   When using this endpoint, note the following:

   - **Using this endpoint won't create an Import API source**.
 Use the [Create a source]({{ site.data.connect.core-objects.sources.create.anchor }}) endpoint to first create the source and retrieve its ID.
 Refer to the [Create and configure an Import API source guide]({{ link.connect.guides.create-import-api-source | prepend: site.baseurl }}) for more info.

   - **Each Import API source can have a maximum of active two access tokens**.
 To generate additional access tokens, revoke an active token first and then create a new token.
+Refer to the [Managing and Revoking Import API Access Tokens via the Connect API]({{ link.connect.guides.manage-import-api-access-tokens | prepend: site.baseurl | append: "#rotate-import-api-access-tokens" }}) guide for instructions.

 # -------------------------- #